udacity/create-your-own-adventure/Himalayan_Odyssey/HO.md

-Dreams to Memories – Wisdom in Ladakh.To read this click [here](language.md) A ride to ladakh requires a lot of preparation and begins with convincing folks back home and also at the office.
+Dreams to Memories – Wisdom in Ladakh.
+A ride to ladakh requires a lot of preparation and begins with convincing folks back home and also at the office.
 As a popular quote says “Four Wheels move the body and two wheels move the soul”